ldsands/UsefulCodeSnippets/other_software/vscode.md

 ## Settings (with their explanations)

-Some of the settings I use in VS code with short explanations
+Some of the settings I use in VSCode with short explanations

 - these are the settings that i use when I use the minimap (which isn't very often to be honest).
 The minimap I've found to be very useful in very long documents but I don't use it terribly often in other documents or when I'm programming.
 There is a toggle minimap command that you can add a keyboard shortcut to if you want to turn it on and off often.